ThorPushkar27/Vegam/README.md

 For frontend, I have used HTML, CSS and Javascript.

-Notw: Good Prompt will give you better answers.
+Notw: Good Prompt will give you better answers.  and it takes time to extract the result if you are on CPU system.
+In case of GPU, the process is fast.